 Project Kaleidoscope (PKAL) — Advancing what works in STEM education

 The PKAL Summer Leadership Institute is designed for both early and mid-career STEM faculty engaged in leading projects aimed at transforming undergraduate STEM education in their classrooms, departments, and institutions.
-The five-day intensive Institute provides faculty participants with the theory and practice required to act as agents of change in their home institutions or professional societies.
-Held in the heart of the Rocky Mountains on the Baca Campus of Colorado College in Crestone, Colorado, PKAL has been offering Summer Leadership Institutes since 1996.
-Currently, over 40 percent of Institute alumni hold positions of leadership on their home campus.
+The five-day intensive Institute provides faculty participants with the theory and practice required to effectively manage the politics of change and contribute to the national STEM higher education reform effort.

-- practice the art of successful communication and negotiation.
+- practice the art of successful communication and negotiation;

 - join a network of colleagues from around the country who share similar goals regarding the creation of effective learning environments for all STEM learners.

 All applications must be completed and submitted via the AAC&U online application system.
 Application materials must be combined into a single pdf document.

 Complete application materials include the following:

 - Leadership Statement (one-page) that describes the applicant’s concept of leadership and how the Institute will help them reach their potential to lead a STEM education transformation project on their campus

 - Most recent CV (no longer than 4 pages)

 - Letter of Reference from a senior colleague that addresses the applicant’s promise as a leader in STEM education at the local, regional, or national level